bmeck/node/doc/api/esm.md

 concerns that are different when running in a privileged environment instead of a browser sandbox.

+### Imports are limited to HTTP/1

+Automatic protocol negotiation for HTTP/2 and HTTP/3 is not yet supported.

 ### HTTP is limited to loopback addresses

 `http:` is vulnerable to man in the middle attacks and is not allowed to be used